iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Route Signaling
 Specific rules about how and when courses must be marked have been added to the rulebook.
 There are three options for marking courses:

-1. Pointing or chalk marking
+1. Painting or chalk marking
 2. Using bands (barrier tape)
 3. Any other clear signaling method